mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 It started as NextAuth, built specifically for the Next.js framework (full-stack, React-based), but was later converted into a universal library.

-## Gotcha 0: authentication vs authorization
+## Gotcha 0: Authentication vs Authorization

 There’s a lot of confusion around the terms "authentication" and "authorization".